 You can splurge on plane tickets to Bermuda or Cancun, but the reality is that you can find some of the world's most beautiful beaches right here in the U.S. Thanks to Florida's 8,436 miles of coastline, beaches with soft sand and crystal clear water are just a short flight (or even drive) away.

-But with all that shoreline, finding the state’s best beaches requires some research.
-We’ve curated some of our favorite Florida hot spots, from sprawling family-friendly stretches to tiny islands with intimate beach nooks, so you can make digging your toes into sugar-white sand a reality.
+But with all that shoreline, finding the state's best beaches requires some research.
+To help, we've curated some of our favorite Florida hot spots, from sprawling family-friendly stretches to tiny islands with intimate beach nooks, so you can make digging your toes into sugar-white sand a reality.
 Here are 14 of the best beaches in Florida.

 1. Fort Zachary Taylor Historic State Park, Key West

-If you’re searching for sunny days and temperate waters, it doesn’t get much warmer than the beaches of Key West, the state’s southernmost point.
-Here, you can pass your days at Smathers or Higgs Beach, but for calm waters and wide stretches of sand, it’s hard to beat Fort Zachary Taylor Historic State Park.
-Spend the afternoon swimming and snorkeling before taking a break to check out the park’s pre-Civil War fortress.
-If you can’t sit still, you’ll find nature trails and water-sport rentals (hello, glass-bottom boat!) nearby.
+If you're searching for sunny days and temperate waters, it doesn't get much warmer than the beaches of Key West, the state's southernmost point.
+You can pass your time here at Smathers or Higgs Beach, but for calm waters and wide stretches of sand, it's hard to beat Fort Zachary Taylor Historic State Park.
+Spend the afternoon swimming and snorkeling before taking a break to check out the park's pre-Civil War fortress.
+If you can't sit still, you'll find nature trails and water sport rentals (hello, glass-bottom boat) nearby.

 2. Miramar Beach, South Walton